 Join a Group

 Connect with others, and grow closer to God.
 Groups are key to building meaningful relationships and growing closer to God.
 Most of our groups are sermon-based, discussing and digging deeper into the previous weekend’s message.
 We have groups that meet online or in-person.

 We believe that one of the ways to become more like Jesus is to serve.
 We also believe that one of the ways to grow deeper in your relationship with others involves not only serving others but serving others together.
 There are many opportunities to put your gifts and passions into action by serving others at DCC.

 Giving online is simple and secure.
 Whether you’d like to give a single gift, or schedule ongoing giving, you can do it all here.

+*Request a MyDCC account if you don't have one.
 New accounts are processed during the work week.
 Once processed you will receive an email notification.